What Are the Best Flat Roof Materials?

 - Great For: A fantastic all-rounder, self-adhesive felt is best suited to small or medium-sized residential projects.
 These include sheds, garages, extensions, and more.

 Quite possibly the best flat roofing membrane, EPDM is a relatively low-cost flat roof material that offers a number of significant advantages.
-Clean, straightforward installation, incredible strength, a long lifespan, and a smart finish combine to make EPDM membranes a difficult one to beat.
+Clean, straightforward installation, incredible strength, a long lifespan, and a smart finish combine to make EPDM membranes difficult to beat.
 It’s easy to see why they’re favoured by DIYers and tradespeople alike, and are in use up and down Britain.

 - Cost: At a moderate cost of £9 per square metre, EPDM still offers great value for money when you consider both its strength and longevity.
 Repairs and patch-replacements are also economical, if they’re ever needed.